Former Pussycat Dolls member Jessica Sutta has revealed why she thinks she was not invited back to the group ahead of their reunion tour.

 She also argued she was sick of people criticizing her for her views, some of which align with MAGA supporters.

-Speaking about allegedly not being told about the reunion ahead of the announcement, Sutta went on to say that none of us were called, and that they were ‘blindsided’ referencing other former members, Carmit Bachar and Melody Thornton.
+Jessica Sutta believes her support for MAGA is the reason she's not a part of the Pussycat Dolls' tour (Paul Archuleta/Getty Images) Speaking about allegedly not being told about the reunion ahead of the announcement, Sutta went on to say that 'none of us were called' and that they were ‘blindsided’, referencing former members Carmit Bachar and Melody Thornton.

-However, she did note that she did receive a phone call from Scherzinger.
+However, she did note that she received a phone call from Scherzinger.

-During a recent appearance on the Today show, the trio Pussycat Dolls were asked about not bringing the other stars back for the tour.
+The Pussycat Dolls is remembered as a six-piece girl group (Tim Roney/Getty Images) During a recent appearance on the Today show, the trio was asked about not bringing the other stars back for the tour.

 “I think ultimately, we’ve got to protect our peace and when something like the Pussycat Dolls has so much history, we have ruptured in the past, and right now we are repairing, and we’re sort of on the same page with that.”